 This effort to reflect on and release painful feelings lays a foundation for the process of forgiveness.
 As we learn to face our own impulses and reactions, it becomes easier to understand the actions of others.
 Forgiveness then becomes a practice of looking beneath the surface of a person’s behavior to acknowledge the deeper spiritual essence that is worthy of our respect.

 Forgiving ourselves is a significant step toward understanding the actions of others that have hurt us.
-We can practice looking with eyes of compassion and releasing bitterness from our hearts, seeing both someone’s behavior and their deeper spiritual Self.
-It may help to envision such person as a child, full of hopes and dreams and shaped by the various traumas of human life.
+We can practice looking with eyes of compassion and releasing bitterness from our hearts, seeing both someone’s behavior and their true nature.
+It may help to envision such a person as a child, full of hopes and dreams, yet shaped by the various traumas of human life.

-Forgiveness might become easier when we understand that those who made us suffer are no doubt suffering themselves.
-And we may need to practice numerous times breathing into our hearts, letting go of our anger and trusting that their own suffering will bring them the lessons they need to heal and be whole.
+Forgiveness might become easier when we understand that those who hurt us are no doubt suffering themselves.
+And we may need to practice breathing numerous times into our hearts, letting go of our anger, and trusting that their own suffering will bring them the lessons they need to heal and be whole.

 About the Author: